kkapuria3/FREE-Amazon-BUY-Bot/README.md

 * Join our discord community [here](https://discord.gg/UcxcyxS5X8)
 * Ask in #general-help channel if you have problems setting up.
-* Drops alerts on our [discord](https://discord.gg/UcxcyxS5X8)are forwared from multiple third-party telegrams.
+* Drops alerts on our [discord](https://discord.gg/UcxcyxS5X8) are forwared from multiple third-party telegrams.

 ## Authors